neilkuan/cdk-aurora-globaldatabase/README.md

 });

-// Note if you use postgres , need to give the same value in engineVersion and  dbClusterpPG's engine . const globaldbM = new GolbalAuroraRDSMaster(stackM, 'golbalAuroraRDSMaster',{
+// Note if you use postgres , need to give the same value in engineVersion and  dbClusterpPG's engine . const globaldbM = new GlobalAuroraRDSMaster(stackM, 'globalAuroraRDSMaster',{
   instanceType: InstanceTypeEnum.R5_LARGE,
   vpc: vpcPublic,
   rdsPassword: '1qaz2wsx',